CELOBURY MORTIMER &

 There are a number of landmarks in the town, the most famous of which is St. Mary's church (dating back to the 12th Century), renowned for its crooked spire.

 There are ample opportunities to eat out or takeaway in the town, including Indian, Chinese, Tai, fish and chips and good ol' pub grub served at many of the eight public houses.
-We personally recommend the local indian - the Spice Empire - as it offers some of the best food around!
+We personally recommend the following places to eat based on personal experience and recommendations from other people that have stayed in our accommodation.

-There are a whole manor of things to do and places to see in and around the immediate vacinity.
+There are a whole manor of things to do and places to see in and around the immediate vicinity.
 Below is a list of some of the most popular.
-Please click the links to find out more:
+Please click the links below to find out more:

 CLEOBURY GOLF COURSE